DeForestt/aflat/Docs.md

 ```
 eg: `(1 + 2) * 3`

-This can be used to override the recursion of compound expressions.
+This can be used to override the order of operations.

 ### Function Call
 ```bnf